bluestrat404/nice-chord-charts/README.md

 >
 > Transposes all songs by N semi-tones.
 Note that N may be specified as +N to transpose upward, using sharps, or as -N to transpose downward, using flats.

-To transpose We Three Kings from E to A, for a capo on 7, we could use:
+To transpose We Three Kings from E to A, for example (maybe you want to capo 7), put your transpose value in as the third variable, like so:

-`chordpro We\ Three\ Kings.chordpro --transpose=+7 --generate=HTML > temp.html`

-Then generate the PDF using Chrome as above.
+`cpnicepdf nameofyour.chordpro nameofdesired.pdf +7`

-*Currently, the function cpnicepdf() doesn't support transposing directly, but this may be added in the future.
-We may also add a flag to serve the use case where there will be two guitars who should be capoed in different places, and then we'd generate the two desired pdfs at once.
+*We may one day add a flag to serve the use case where there will be two guitars who should be capoed in different places, and then we'd generate the two desired pdfs at once.
 Fancy!*

 ## Troubleshooting
 ### The formatting isn't showing up.
 The PDF is ugly!